Therdel/BoyerMoore-DontCare/README.md

-# BoyerMooreWildcards
+# BoyerMoore Don't Care
-- BoyerMoore pattern scan with wildcards
+- BoyerMoore pattern scan with don't-care fields
 - extended Bad Character and strong Good Suffix Rule (as of [Gusfield])
 - tables are arena-allocated side by side for cache-locality